 The project Magician by Tom Jantol features a character, asleep in his four-poster bed, oblivious to the glowing conjurer who leaps from the world of the 2D television screen into the ‘real’ world of 3D.
 Combining these various elements meant using a number of programs – it’s not unusual to employ a multitude of tools in this way, with each one bringing its own strengths and efficiencies.

 As a quick overview, for this project, Jantol used iClone 7 to build and light the main bedroom scene and animate the sleeping character.
-Cartoon Animator 4 (or CTA for short) is used in conjunction with iClone to create the animated magician, ready for export to Adobe After Effects (AE).
-Some TV noise filters are applied in AE, and then the animated magician footage is cropped and trimmed using pop video, and imported into the iClone scene ready for the final touches.
+Cartoon Animator 4 (or CTA for short) is used in conjunction with iClone to create the animated magician, ready for export to Adobe After Effects (for After Effect animations).
+Some TV noise filters are applied in the After Effect animation, and then the animated magician footage is cropped and trimmed using pop video, and imported into the iClone scene ready for the final touches.